egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 Notes:

 It’s strongly suggested you not only use a passphrase, but also use a strong one.
 Anyone who signs with this key will be able to add trusted servers to your network.

 # Sign Host Keys

-Since certificate authentication is an extension to public key authentication, you can use the existing ssh host public keys found in /etc/ssh/ssh_host*key.pub.
-Any type of ssh host key will do, as long as it’s the public key rsa is only being used as an example.
+Since certificate authentication is an extension to public key authentication, you can use the existing SSH host public keys found in `/etc/ssh/ssh_host*key.pub`.
+Any type of SSH host key will do, as long as it’s the public key rsa is only being used as an example.

 On your preferred certificate authority server run the following commands